 (JPN) Kei Nishikori def (ESP) Rafael Nadal 6-2, 6-7(1), 6-3

 Over on Court-1, Kei Nishikori had fresher legs – earning Bronze with a 3-set victory over 2008 Gold Medalist Rafael Nadal.
-Up until yesterday, Nadal was living an Olympic dream.
-He and childhood friend Marc Lopez captured Doubles Gold on Friday, and he was undefeated in Olympic Singles competition.
-Juan Martin Del Potro ended Rafa’s fairy tale by extending his own.
+Up until yesterday, Nadal was living a dream.
+He and childhood friend Marc Lopez captured Doubles Gold on Friday, and he was undefeated (10-0) in Singles competition at the Games.
+Nadal won Gold in Beijing, but missed London with a knee injury.
+But, Juan Martin Del Potro ended Rafa’s fairy tale — by extending his own.

 Nadal left it all out on the court in the Semifinal, battling Del Potro to a third-set tie-break.
-Nishikori, flamed-out from his three-set Quarterfinal win over Monfils, spent much less time on court…faling to Murray in straight-sets.
-Nishikori had several more hours to recover, and he used that to his advantage in the Bronze Medal match Sunday.
+Nishikori — flamed-out from his three-set Quarterfinal win over Monfils — spent much less time on court, falling to Murray in straight-sets.
+Kei had several more hours to recover, and he used that to his advantage in the Bronze Medal match Sunday.
 It was do-or-die for Rafa in set-2, and he extended the match with a dominant 7-1 win in the tie-break.
-But Nishikori was able to find another gear in the decider, earning his first career medal in his third Olympic Games.
+But Nishikori was able to find another gear in the decider, earning his first career medal in his third Summer Games.

 Kei Nishikori’s Road to the Bronze Medal: